-Transferring the Black Cultural Identity to the School: the Role of Ritual and Symbol discussed above.
+At St. Sojourner, however, the use of ritual and symbolism enabled the parish to develop and nurture the shared culture discussed above.
 Ritual and symbol also appeared to be the bridge that made it possible for members of one group to be comfortable with the other and to feel a part of and involved in the total community.
 Writers on organizations confirm the importance of rituals.
 Dandridge (1988), for example, discusses the benefits to the organization and to individuals that come from celebrations, rituals, and/or ceremonies.
 Among them he includes a sense of cooperativeness or community: